Skitarii11/BlackWall/README.md

 ## What is Blackwall?

 Blackwall acts as a vigilant security guard for your network.
-It continuously monitors network traffic, and unlike traditional signature-based systems that only catch known threats, Blackwall uses an **anomaly-based detection engine**.
+It continuously monitors network traffic, and unlike traditional signature-based systems that only catch known threats, Blackwall uses an **anomaly-based and signature-based detection engine**.

 By first learning what your "normal" network traffic looks like, it can identify any activity that deviates from this baseline.
-This allows Blackwall to detect not only known attacks but also novel threats like **Zero-Day exploits** and sophisticated campaigns such as "Operation Triangulation."
+This allows Blackwall to detect not only known attacks( Trojan and Worms ) but also novel threats like **Zero-Day exploits** and sophisticated campaigns such as "Operation Triangulation."

 ## Key Features